stlab/libraries/docs/libraries/copy_on_write.hpp/copy_on_write3CT3E/index.md

 layout: class
 title: copy_on_write<T>
 owner: sean-parent
-brief: A copy-on-write wrapper for any type that models `RegularType`.
+brief: A copy-on-write wrapper for any type that models `RegularType`
 tags:
   - class
-defined-in-file: stlab/copy_on_write.hpp
+defined_in_file: copy_on_write.hpp
 declaration: "template <typename T>\nclass stlab::copy_on_write;"
 typedefs:
   element_type: